 After cleaning and clearing the room, the dormitory manager has to check out.

-Student must pay for any losses or damage to university property; student who does not clean the room or not keep clear would pay NT$ 500 for cleaning fee.
+Student must pay for any losses or damage to university property; student who does not clean the room or does not clear out would need to pay NT$ 500 for cleaning fee.

-To return the paper and to move out within the required time.
+Return the paper form and move out within the required time.

-To maintain dormitory safety and rule, setting the Wenzao Student Life Convention.
+To maintain dormitory safety and rules, the dormitory has set another Wenzao Student Life Convention.

-The Student Life Convention can revise year on year.
+The Student Life Convention has the authority to revise the rules year after year.

-The Student Dormitory Administration Committee would set
+The Student Life Convention has been formulated by the Student Dormitory Administration Committee.
+Upon being passed at the Administrative Council Meeting and approved by Student Affairs Office.
+Any revision must follow the same procedure.

-Student who has been broke dormitory rules will have to stop staying in dormitory for a year.
+Student who breaks the dormitory rules will have to stop staying in dormitory for a year.

 The Military Education Office examines all the affairs of rewards and penalties of student.